 Carbon monoxide poisoning can appear as flu-like symptoms or as nausea, dizziness, fatigue, disorientation, and/or vomiting.
 Symptoms may disappear or regress when you leave the home.
 However, if you are experiencing any of these symptoms, get fresh air and seek immediate medical attention.
 Also, inform the property manager/landlord.

 Carbon monoxide alarms are vital in avoiding carbon monoxide poisoning.
 If you live off campus, it is recommended that you install a carbon monoxide detector, or speak with your landlord to ensure that one is installed.
-A limited number of detectors are available from Panther Central for just $15 each.
+A limited number of detectors are available from the University Store on Fifth for just $15 each.

 For further information on carbon monoxide poisoning, please visit the following websites.